SillyBubble/SillyBubble.github.io/content/authors/Clara/_index.md

   - Alumni - Master
 ---

-Clara is a MSc student supervsied by Sofia, in 3D printing for reinforcing biobased adhesives.
+Clara was a MSc student supervsied by Sofia, in 3D printing for reinforcing biobased adhesives.